 - You need to take the VIP lane (lane 1) in most airports.
 This will be informed by the executive.

 - At airport you’ll meet the executive along with the porter.
 You can spot them easily as the executive will be usually wearing a suit.

 - You maybe taken through a VIP gate and then for priority check-in, after which porter or executive will leave you so that 1 among them will stay with you.

 - Executive will usually take you through business class lane or staff security lane so you can be in airside ASAP.

 - Executive will mostly take you to the lounge if you’re interested, else you may go wherever you wish.
 Service ends here most of the time.

 - Some executives may as well follow up until you take the flight.

 The service totally depends on the agency/airport and how busy their schedule is.
 But largely it remains the same as above.

-Bangalore: I’m still wondering why they don’t have dedicated lines for business class in Bangalore.
-And unfortunately I was taken through the regular line during my recent trip.
-At-least the executive was there to handle the trays for me.
+- Bangalore: I’m still wondering why they don’t have dedicated lines for business class in Bangalore.
+During my recent trip, I was unfortunate to have to go through the regular line.
+However, the executive assisted me by handling the trays.